Robinson Secondary School: History

 The school opened its doors in September 1971, taking its students from Fairfax, W.T.
 Woodson, Oakton, and West Springfield high schools.
 It was the second of Fairfax County's "secondary schools," or "superschools," which housed grades 7–12.
 Lake Braddock, which opened two years later in 1973, was the third of these schools from this era.
 The first was Hayfield, near Mount Vernon, which opened in 1968, and the most recent is South County in Lorton, which opened in 2005, taking its students from former Hayfield territory.
 South County has since reverted to high school status with the opening of South County Middle School near the school's athletic gym.

 Awards and recognitions

 Robinson won the 2018–19 Wells Fargo Cup race, which is presented annually to Virginia public high schools that have "demonstrated extraordinary success in academic activities throughout the year".
-This is the first time Robinson has won the Wells Fargo Cup for Academics.
+This was the first time Robinson has won the Wells Fargo Cup for Academics.

+In 2025, Robinson won the Virginia High School League's Class 6A National Guard Cups for the best overall interscholastic competition record in both academics and athletics during the 2024–25 school year.

 Demographics

-For the 2023–24 school year, Robinson's grade 9–12 student body was 54.67% White, 13.73% Asian, 17.67% Hispanic, 6.92% Black and 7.37% other races.
+For the 2024–25 school year, Robinson's grade 9–12 student body was 54.65% White, 13.35% Asian, 18.08% Hispanic, 6.62% Black and 7.30% other races.
 The grade 7–8 student body was 57.85% White, 12.13% Asian, 15.78% Hispanic, 6.45% Black and 7.80% other races.